omid3098/OpenTerminal/README.md

 Features:
 - Custom Terminal configs
 - Can get string return type of a command and show in terminal
+- Supports commands with simple parameters (int, string, float, double ... )

 TODO:
- - add support for commands with string parameters
+- support vectors or other parameters whitch contain ",";
- - pass parameters from terminal